aguilarga/gds_supporting_information/README.md

 # gds_supporting_information
 This repository corresponds to supplemetary information of the paper 'Global distribution of material inflows to in-use stocks in 2011 and its implications for a circularity transition'

-## EXIOBASE_3.3.17_hsut_2011 folder
-It includes:
-* Materials accumulated at the end of the period by activities ('SA_ACT.txt')
-* Materials accumulated at the end of the period by final demand categories	('SA_FD.txt')
-* Materials accumulated for transport equiment at the end of the period by activities ('TR_ACT.txt')
-* Materials accumulated for transport equiment at the end of the period by final demand categories ('TR_FD.txt')
-* Population per country/region from World Bank database ('POP.txt')
-* Classfications used in EXIOBASE v3.3.17	('Classifications.xlsx')

 ## EXIOBASE_3.3.18_hsut_2011 folder
 It includes:
 * Materials accumulated at the end of the period by activities ('SA_ACT.txt')